-Childhood and adolescent obesity has become what most would agree tobe of epidemic proportions in the United States today.
+Childhood and adolescent obesity have become what most would agree to epidemic proportions in the United States today.

 The primary reason for this is that the number of overweight children and teens is increasing so quickly each year.

 In the years between 1976 and 1980, only 7 percent of all children ages 6 -11 were likely to be obese.

 By 2004, this number of obese children had more than doubled to a staggering 17 percent!